-The much discussed model of the circular economy promises to reward nature-loving economics and not only with karma points but with hard economic facts.
+The much-discussed model of the circular economy promises to reward nature-loving economies, not just with karma points, but with hard economic facts.
 Have we found the blueprint for a fair economy that combines economic, ecological and social profit?

-Our starting point is that every product (especially packaging) is a material depot - i.e. a raw material reserve for the future.
+Our starting point is that every product (especially packaging) is a material depot – i.e. a raw material reserve for the future.
 To ensure this, we need a fundamentally different organization of our economy, starting with new ones Business models, other product design and consistent registration of materials.
-In contrast to recycling and initiatives like the Green Dot, we are convinced that the key to change lies with the companies themselves.
+Unlike recycling and initiatives like the Green Dot, we believe that the key to change lies with the companies themselves.

-The principle of the circular economy is based on this with the idea of a completely regenerative, global supply and trade chain that does without the consumption of finite resources.
-The goal is to keep the usefulness and value of all products, parts and materials at the highest possible standard so that they can be repaired, reconditioned and reused instead of ending up in the landfill.
+The principle of the circular economy is based on this with the idea of a completely regenerative, global supply and trade chain that does not use finite resources.
+The aim is to always keep the utility and value of all products, parts and materials at the highest possible standard so that they can be repaired, refurbished and reused instead of ending up in landfill.

-About 43 years ago, the Swiss architect Walter Stahel presented the solution to today's problems in our linear society and the exploitation of natural resources in his book “Economics in Circuits”.
-In 2019, Walter Stahel's concept - now a long-time advisor to the EU Commission - as the decisive structural change in our society as the most important pillar in the European Green Deal (European Green Deal).
+About 43 years ago, the Swiss architect Walter Stahel presented the solution to today's problems of our linear thinking society and the exploitation of natural resources in his book "Economics in Circulations".
+In 2019, the concept of Walter Stahel - now a long-standing advisor to the EU Commission - as the decisive structural change in our society as the most important pillar in the European Green Deal (European Green Deal).

-The linear manufacturing society is like a river; it lives from the sale of its goods and is driven by fashion, emotions and progress; its success is measured by the flow rate and is recorded in national statistics down to the smallest detail.
+The linear manufacturing society is like a river: She lives from the sale of her goods and is driven by fashion, emotions and progress, her success is measured by the flow rate and is recorded in national statistics down to the smallest detail.

-Economic activity in cycles is like a lake; Its engine is the optimization of benefits, its success is measured by the increase in the quality and quantity of stocks of manufactured goods and natural, human and cultural capital, which are hardly recorded statistically.
+Economic activity in cycles is like a lake: Its motor is benefit optimisation, its success is measured by the increase in quality and quantity of stocks of manufactured goods and natural, human and cultural capital, which are hardly recorded statistically.

-This concept is also supported by the guiding principle of the managing director of PAPACKS - Mr. Tahsin Dag: "There is always a solution!
-Everything that is imaginable is also feasible. "
+This concept is also supported by the motto of the managing director of PAPACKS, Mr. Tahsin Dag: "There is always a solution!
+Everything that is imaginable is also feasible.”

-What was considered impossible just a few years ago has been proven today by two innovation pioneers.
-Acting regionally, environmentally conscious and efficient is not only possible but also advantageous.
-Three players rely on the circular economy and convert their supply systems into highly efficient cycles that enable multiple use of the raw material to be used multiple times.
+What was considered impossible just a few years ago has now been proven by two innovative pioneers.
+Acting regionally, environmentally consciously and efficiently is not only possible, but also advantageous.
+Three players rely on the circular economy and convert their supply systems into highly efficient cycles that enable the raw material to be used multiple times.